Circular orbit

 Energy

-The specific orbital energy () is negative, and- the kinetic energy of the system is equal to the absolute value of the total energy
+The specific orbital energy (- the kinetic energy of the system is equal to the absolute value of the total energy

 - the potential energy of the system is equal to twice the total energy